weavedb/zkjson/README.md

 ##### Collection

 We can use a sparse merkle tree ([SMT](https://docs.iden3.io/getting-started/mt/)) to represent all the document data in a collection with a root hash.
 SMT is perfect because curcuits cannot handle dynamic tree sizes and SMT can represent a large number of documents efficiently.
 Each leaf node will be the [poseidon hash](https://www.poseidon-hash.info/) of zkJSON encoding of the data.
-To hash 267 * 77 digits, 16 poseidon hashes are hased together into another poseidon hash.
+To hash 267 * 77 digits, 16 poseidon hashes are hashed together into another poseidon hash.
 This allows a fairly large JSON size to be proven.

 <div align="center"><img src="./assets/collection.png" /></div>

 And each leaf node has an index number, so we need to somehow convert the document IDs to numbers without collisions.
-How many leaf nodes a SMT has depends on the pre-defined depth of the tree.
+How many leaf nodes an SMT has depends on the pre-defined depth of the tree.
 For example, a 32-level SMT can have `2 ** 32 = 4294967296` leaf nodes.
 The level must be pre-defined at the circuit compile time, so we need to find the right conversion and balance.

-Due to this constraint, we only allow 64 characters to keep things compact and efficient, although there can be different optimized setups for your specific usecases.
+Due to this constraint, we only allow 64 characters to keep things compact and efficient, although there can be different optimized setups for your specific use cases.

 - `A-Z` (0 - 25)
 - `a-z` (26 - 51)